drainpip/shaneis.me-v2/content/blog/making-technical-interviews-real/index.md

 * Be kind to the people asking to work with us.
 * No pass/fail.

 All of our decisions went through these steps.
-Any new idea had to answer to both of those goals.
+Any new idea had to answer to all of the goals.
 I don't think we could have come up with as good of a system without them.

 With this guidance, we quickly came up with a two-part technical interview that is fairly specific to the Front End, however, the general idea behind each interview is applicable to any technical problem if I may be so bold.